hcilab/hcilab.github.io/README.md

 # hcilab.github.io
-The webpage for the UNB HCI Lab.
+The webpage for the UNB HCI Lab: https://hcilab.github.io

 ## Maintaining and Editing